Eleven dead in Japan after worst snowfall in decades hits capital

 TOKYO Eleven people died, more than a thousand were injured and tens of thousands lost power when the worst snowstorm in decades hit Tokyo and areas around the Japanese capital before heading north to blanket the tsunami-hit Pacific coast.

-Flights were still backed up at Tokyo's Haneda international airport on Monday and the lobby was packed with anxious travelers, with some flights overbooked.
+Flights were still backed up at Tokyo's Haneda international airport on Monday and the lobby was packed with anxious travellers, with some flights overbooked.

 Financial markets opened normally on Monday despite the heavy snowfall.